Steve132334/n8n-nodes-airtable-declarative/README.md

 # n8n-nodes-airtable-declarative

 This is an n8n node developed using the **declarative style** for creating Airtable bases.
 It provides a simple and straightforward way to create new Airtable bases with predefined structures using JSON templates.
+UPwork

 n8n is a fair-code licensed workflow automation platform.